 Here, I will cover only selected string functions that I find most useful for Marketing Automation purposes.
 They will help you change the values, split and concatenate them, or find elements within.

 RIGHT functions allow you to cut down the string to just part of it.

-Both require two parameters - source value and the number of characters to return.
+Both require source value and the number of characters to return.

 Both those functions can be beneficial to clean and streamline your data by themselves, but their real power becomes evident when you mix them with